Princess of Power: Mattel Princess of Power Unreleased Toys (1985-1987)

 The following appear in toy catalogues but were never released.

 Cartoon Series (1985-87)

 The animated series She-Ra: Princess of Power was produced by Filmation and made its television debut in 1985.
+Since the male members of the Evil Horde had been released as Masters of the Universe toys after the He-Man animated series had ended, they were made the main antagonists, with Catra and Entrapta from the POP toyline joining their ranks.

 Etheria is ruled by Hordak and the Evil Horde.
 Raised by Hordak, but actually the long-lost daughter of King Randor and Queen Marlena of Eternia, and twin sister of Prince Adam / He-Man, Princess Adora joins the Great Rebellion to fight against the oppressive Horde.
 Princess Adora possesses a magic sword, and when she holds it aloft with her right hand and says the magic words, "For the honor of Grayskull...
 I AM SHE-RA!!!" she is transformed into She-Ra, "The Most Powerful Woman in the Universe."
 She-Ra is a beautiful blonde woman dressed in a white dress and a red cape, with a golden tiara on her head.